Is Troop 6000 still meeting during the COVID-19 pandemic?

 If you are interested in making donations directly to shelters, here are some organizations you can contact:

-Can I offer an experience
+Can I offer an experience to Troop 6000?

 Can my company help?

 Yes!
 What we need most is funding.
-If your company is interested in
+If your company is interested in becoming a financial supporter of Troop 6000 or you’d like to offer a workplace visit opportunity, please contact customercare@girlscoutsnyc.org.

 Can I or my Girl Scout troop meet members of Troop 6000?

-Troop 6000 meets in more than 15 shelters once-a-week afterschool.
-To respect the confidentiality and privacy of members of Troop 6000, their families, and other residents, visitors are not invited to troop meetings.
+To respect the confidentiality and privacy of Girl Scouts, their families, and other residents, visitors are not permitted to attend Troop 6000 meetings.

 Can my Girl Scout troop write letters or send SWAPS to Troop 6000?

-Your Girl Scout troop is welcome to write letters to members of Troop 6000 but we cannot facilitate return connections.
-Please be mindful to use person-first language that views girls living in shelters as whole individuals and avoids language that “others” them.
-We will screen letters before sending them to girls in Troop 6000.
+Please be mindful to use person-first language that views girls living in shelters as whole individuals and avoids language that others them.
+We will screen letters before sending them to Girl Scouts in Troop 6000.
 Please see below for an example letter.

 Dear Troop 6000,